oxidecomputer/progenitor/README.md

 Progenitor includes an interface appropriate for use in a [`build.rs`](https://doc.rust-lang.org/cargo/reference/build-scripts.html) file.
 While slightly more onerous than the macro, a builder has the advantage of making the generated code visible.
-The capability of generating a CLI and `httpmock` helpers is only available using `build.rs`, using and the `Generator` functions `cli` and `httpmock` respectively.
+The capability of generating a CLI and `httpmock` helpers is only available using `build.rs` and the `Generator` functions `cli` and `httpmock` respectively.

 The `build.rs` file should look something like this: